10 Ways to prepare to travel to china

 3. Language Barriers

 The struggle is real here folks.
-Learn a few key words and phrases as most people do NOT speak English especially in the smaller, more rural towns.
+Learn a few Chinese key words and phrases for travel as most people do NOT speak English especially in the smaller, more rural towns.
 Knowing your basics will help you out tremendously.
 Ni hao (hello) and xie xie (thank you) are a good place to start.

 Always carry the written address of where you are staying in Chinese characters to show your cab driver so you can get home or use DiDi (rideshare app).